Three-time Paralympian from Putney shares experience in the Games

 If you live in Putney, Vermont, it’s pretty likely you’ve seen this athlete on the go.
-Her name is Alicia Dana, and the 52-year-old hand-cyclist competed in her third Paralympic Games.
+Her name is Alicia Dana.
+The 52-year-old hand-cyclist competed in her third Paralympic Games.

 Dana grew up playing sports, competing in cycling and cross country skiing at the national level as a teenager.
-But at age 17, an accident left her paralyzed from the waist down.
+At age 17, an accident left her paralyzed from the waist down.
 That’s when she found handcycling, which sent her straight to the world stage.

 “I fell out of a tree and broke my back and became paralyzed from the waste down, so I ended up not being able to ride my bike anymore,” said Dana.